PostPCEra/Notes/education.md

 > **3. What am I missing?** Experts are constantly asking themselves, “What am I missing?
 What new information is out there?
 What can I learn?
 How can I grow?

-## 2. All about Learning by Teaching
+## II.
+All about Learning by Teaching
 ---

 #### Learning by Teaching : [German: Lernen durch Lehren, short LdL](https://en.wikipedia.org/wiki/Learning_by_teaching){:target="_blank"}